-To help you make your final decision, the College provides an aptitude test before the actual entrance examination.
-The test will be held on 23 January and 9 February 2023 from 9.00am and will consist of three short papers: English, Maths and Czech.
-This aptitude test is not an examination and is not obligatory, and no marks or grades will be published.
+To help you make your final decision, the College provides a mock entrance exam before the actual entrance examination.
+The test will be held on 19 and 31 January 2024 and will consist of three short papers: English, Maths and Czech.
+This 'aptitude test' is not an examination and is not obligatory, and no marks or grades will be published.
 It will, however, enable us to advise you on the suitability of your child for the College, in case you have any doubts about whether your child will succeed here.
-If you would like your child to sit the test, please let us know by 19 January 2023 at the latest.
+If you would like your child to sit the test, please let us know by 12 January 2024 at the latest.
 After the test, you may contact the Registrar, Mrs Jirešová, who will be able to give you information and advice about the entrance examinations.
 The invitation to the entrance exams and further details will be sent out in advance to all the registered students.